 A word of caution about the pheromone beetle traps.
 They will attract beetles; you’ll probably wind up with more beetles coming into your yard than you would have without the trap.
 The original intention of the traps was to track when and how many Japanese beetles were in the area, not as a means of eradication.

 Finally, if you have repeated intense infestations, you should check your soil in late summer to see if you have a large grub population.
 Lift a 1 square foot section of turf.
 If there are more than a dozen grubs in this small area, consider treating your lawn with some type of grub control.
-However, not every garden that has a Japanese beetle problem is associated with a lawn full of grubs.
+Not every garden that has a Japanese beetle problem is associated with a lawn full of grubs.
 The beetles can hatch in your neighbor's lawn and find your tasty garden with very little effort.

 More Toxic Controls (to Be Used With Caution)

 There are several insecticides labeled for use on adult Japanese beetles.
 These sprays will kill on contact and also have some residual effect.
 Keep in mind that these sprays will kill more than just the Japanese beetles, so use them only for extreme infestations.
-And again, Japanese beetles are only a pest for a little over a month, so don’t overreact.
+Again, Japanese beetles are only a pest for a little over a month, so don’t overreact.
 Always read and follow label directions when using any pesticide.